 Internal Controls and Fraud in the Workplace is facilitated by members of the Institute Audit, Compliance & Advisement (IACA) Department.

-Wendy Roy is a Senior Internal Auditor and has enjoyed 9 years of higher education internal auditing experience between her tenure here at RIT and at the University of Rochester.
+Wendy Roy is a Manager for RIT’s Institute Audit, Compliance and Advisement and has enjoyed over 17 years of higher education internal auditing experience between her tenure here at RIT and at the University of Rochester.
 Wendy is a CPA (Certified Public Accountant) who began her auditing career in 1998 working for the largest regional CPA firm in Rochester.
 Prior to that, she spent 10 years working in the finance department of a large Rochester-based manufacturing company.